 The European Union was founded on the principle of equality.
-No matter your gender identity, age, ethnicity, country of origin, ability or disability, religion or sexuality, you have the right to be treated equally when looking for a job and, once at work, in decisions around promotions, pay, and working hours.
+No matter your sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation, you have the right to be treated equally when looking for a job and, once at work, in decisions around promotions, pay, and working hours.

 We are here to support you and to ensure that you are treated equally.
 Discrimination – from your boss, colleagues, hiring managers or anyone else – has no place in the working world and we are actively working to put an end to it.